r280822a/ReblurOfSoulsScript/README.md

   This should create a `BLEACH Toggle Reshade Script` desktop shortcut, which you can double tap to run the script to toggle reshade on/off

 ## Notes
 The blur removal mod uses **Reshade** which is **not recommended to use online** (due to the nature of how it works) so EasyAntiCheat has to be disabled whenever Reshade is used.
-This script toggles Reshade and EasyAntiCheat on/off depending on if you want to play online or not, and creates a desktop shortcut (`BLEACH Toggle Reshade Script.lnk`) to reflect whether Reshade is on/off
+This script toggles Reshade and EasyAntiCheat on/off depending on if you want to play online or not, and creates a desktop shortcut (`BLEACH Toggle Reshade Script.lnk`) to reflect whether Reshade is enabled or disabled

 ## What The Script Does
 - If Reshade is currently enabled (`dxgi.dll` present), it: